 Step 03: Prepare your Jigsaw

-- Choosing and mounting the right blade: Take the correct blade by your cutting needs — Remamber, High carbon steel (HCS) blades for wood and PVC and mounting it.
+- Choosing and mounting the right blade: Choos the best jigsaw blades according to your cutting needs, such as wood, metal, PVC etc. — Remember, High carbon steel (HCS) blades for wood and PVC and mounting it.

 - Plug-in or Battery pack: Plug the power cord.
 If the is a cordless jigsaw, Insert the battery for its power source.